aleksandromilenkov/TheECommerceMicroservices/README.md

 ECommerce Microservices

 This project is an E-Commerce Microservices Architecture built using .NET, with a focus on Clean Architecture principles.
 It consists of multiple microservices that handle different business functionalities, along with an API Gateway for routing and security.
+Also there are unit tests for the controllers, services and repositories of each microservice implemented with xUnit.
 Technologies Used

 .NET 8 (C#)